ScottyCodeman/FinTech_Module_1/README.md

 > * What technologies would this additional product or service utilise?

 > * Why are these technologies appropriate for your solution?
+### I would want them to start a program called " Get back to Zero ".
+It would reinforce the fact that a lot of people could use the help of their AI-Coach to get out of debt.
+### It would then make them more accessible and open their market share to an even lower age group.
+### Similar technologies to what they have in place now, but focusing the *Machine Learning* on getting people out of debt and ways to save.
+### they give people the attention they need when they are in dire situations.